 - double-sided tape

 The first layer of the backlight is a sheet of white paper.
 The main function of it is to reflect the light of the LEDs.
 Then it comes the piece of transparent plastic.
-The top of the plastic is sanded with a fine sandpaper to diffuse...Read more »
+The top of the plastic is sanded with a fine sandpaper to diffuse the light....Read more »